 Today's best smartwatch models can perform lots of tricks, like searching the internet with your voice, tracking your location with GPS or even monitoring your heart rate to protect your overall health.
-These will likely work best when paired to one of the best phones on the market, but some of the models even work without a phone in tow.
+These will likely work best when paired to one of the best smartphones on the market, but some of the models even work without a phone in tow.

 We've tested the vast majority of the top-end wearables you can buy right now from the Apple Watch to Fitbits to Garmin watches to Tizen-sporting Samsung watches.
 There's also Wear OS (you may have known that in its previous incarnation called Android Wear) which is Google's own wearable operating system in the vein of Apple's watchOS - you’ll see it show up in a lot of these devices.

 During our review process, we take into account the design, features, battery life, spec, price and more for each smartwatch, rank it against the competition and enter it into the list you'll find below.

 Some of the high-end smartwatches might be reduced, especially older versions of recently-update devices - like the Apple Watch 3 or Apple Watch 4 – these may not be the latest models, but they're still great smartwatches in their own right.
 Below you'll find our full ranking of the very best smartwatches money can buy.

 - On a budget?
 Our guide to the best cheap smartwatch for you

 - Looking for something active?
 Check out our list of the best fitness trackers

 - Just want an Apple Watch?
 Try our full best Apple Watch guide